idmitrievsky/pire/README.md

 # Pire

 Pire tries to decomplect error handling and logic.
-It provides decorators to modify callable objects by adding meta information (meta info) to them as a special attribute.
+It provides decorators to modify callable objects by adding meta information to them as a special attribute.

-When decorated callable is called by itself the behaviour doesn't change, but if it's called with the help of a special supervising function (or is additionally decorated) then pire does its thing.
+When a decorated callable is called by itself it behaves as usual, but if it's called with the help of a special supervising function (or is additionally decorated) then `pire` does its thing.

 This is a recreation of a Clojure library called [dire](https://github.com/MichaelDrogalis/dire).